 Santa Maria Beach is well organized, filled with hundreds of sunbeds and sun umbrellas with views out to Aliki Bay and neighboring Naxos but is not sheltered so can suffer from the strong winds that hit Paros.

 6. Logaras Beach

 The main beach of the popular village Piso Livadi on the South of the island (17km from Parikia and 12km from Naoussa), Logaras Beach boasts beautiful cedar trees on its powdery sand where you can lay down your towel to seek some shade.
 Accessible by car and public bus, this organized beach has sunbeds and sun umbrellas as well as water sports facilities in July and August.

 It has been awarded the blue flag for cleanliness and offers visitors a variety of bars and tavernas within walking distance as well as a waiter service on the beach.

 7. Piperi Beach

-Easily accessible on foot being just a 5-minute walk from the centre of Naoussa, this small sandy beach has iconic views of the blue and white Naoussa, perfect for photo opportunities.
-Though not protected from the Meltemi winds which can cause big waves to whip up, the beach is well organised with sun loungers and sun umbrellas which are well spread out.
+Easily accessible on foot being just a 5-minute walk from the center of Naoussa, this small sandy beach has iconic views of the blue and white Naoussa, perfect for photo opportunities.
+Though not protected from the Meltemi winds which can cause big waves to whip up, the beach is well organized with sun loungers and sun umbrellas which are well spread out.